MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/surface-duo-emulator.md

 ## Additional Resources

 The web is a great platform for the new class of foldable and dual-screen devices because you can write your HTML, CSS, and JavaScript once and have it look great across single-screen, dual-screen, and foldable devices.
-Check out the additional resources below to get started building great web content for these new devices:
+For more information, see these additional resources to get started building web content for these new devices.

 - [Documentation for creating apps on dual-screen devices][DualScreenDocs]
 - [The Microsoft Edge web platform explainer for new APIs to build web experiences on foldable and dual-screen devices][WebPlatformExplainer]